Personal Loans

 Installment loans can be used to pay for all kinds of expenses, and lots of people have more than one installment loan at the same time.
 These are some of the most common types of installment loans:

-• Auto Loans.
+Auto Loans.
 Like mortgage loans, auto loans are normally paid directly from your lender to the person or dealership you’re buying the car from.
-Most auto loans have shorter terms of five years or less.
+Most auto loans have terms of five years or less.

-• Student loans.
+Student loans.
 Installment loans are also used to pay for higher education.
-Unlike most other installment loans, student loans can have complicated repayment terms.
+Unlike most other installment loans, student loans often have complicated repayment terms.
 For example, if your financial situation changes, you may be able to pause your payments or change your monthly payment amount.
 Sometimes you can even have loans forgiven by working for the government or some non-profit organizations.

 How installment loans impact your credit

-Credit cards show up on your credit report as open-ended or “revolving” loans.
-That means you can borrow up to your credit limit multiple times (by paying down your balance each time).
-Installment loans show up on your report as closed-ended loans, since after you repay the loan, the account is closed.
-Having both kinds can help your credit standing over time.
+Another factor that influences your credit standing is the variety of credit accounts you have.
+Credit cards show up on your credit report as open-ended or revolving loans.
+That means you could borrow up to your credit limit multiple times (by repeatedly paying down your balance).
+Installment loans show up on your credit report as closed-ended loans, since after you repay the loan, the account is closed.
+Managing different kinds of loans could improve your credit standing and widen your access to new credit accounts.

 Advantages of installment loans

-• Pay for large purchases over time.
+Pay for large purchases over time.
 If you have emergency expenses like car or home repairs, you may not have time to save the money to cover them.

-• Simple fees.
+Simple fees.
 Installment loans don’t typically charge annual fees or other tricky fees, like some credit cards do.

 Drawbacks of installment loans

-• Fixed loan amount.
+Fixed loan amount.
 If you need to borrow more in the future, you’ll have to take out another loan.

-• Potential fees.
+Potential fees.
 Make sure you understand all the fees you’ll be charged before you take out an installment loan.

 How to get an installment loan

-Get pre-approved
+Get pre-qualified

 What to expect when you apply